dvernooy/dvernooy.github.io/_embedded/00-heartwatch.md

 ### And about that printf

 First of all, they warn you printf is not safe.
-Okay, well its my wrist, and there is no internet connection to this thng.
+Okay, well its my wrist, and there is no internet connection to this thing.
 Then they say printf is bloated code-wise.
 I can verify that first hand: RTOS threads need to reserve more than 1K of space to deal with it!
 Yikes!
 That's more of a problem.
 So I'm about halfway through eliminating the avr-gcc printf and implementing xprintf instead.
 The only thing it doesn't support is floats, but I'm working that.
 More to come.

 ### Low power design and analysis